mvolkmann/web-translate/README.md

 but not more than 10,000,000 per month.
 The commercial tier pricing is documented at
 <https://translate.yandex.com/developers/offer/prices>.
-Currently it charges $15 (USD) per million characters translated up to 50 million.
+Currently the cost is $15 (USD) per million characters translated up to 50 million.
 The rates go down slowly above that.
 Information on obtaining a Yandex API key can be found at
 <https://tech.yandex.com/translate/>.

 ## Setup

-To use this package,
+To use the web-translate package,

 1. `npm install web-translate`
-2. Set the environment variable `API_KEY` to the API key for the desired service.
-3. Set the environment variable `TRANSLATE_ENGINE` to "google" or "yandex".
+2. Set the environment variable `TRANSLATE_ENGINE` to "google" or "yandex".
    When not set, this defaults to "yandex" because that has a free tier.
+3. Set the environment variable `API_KEY` to the API key for the desired service.
 4. Add the following npm script in the `package.json` file for your application.\
    `"gentran": "generate-translations",`

 ## Supported Written Languages

 Create the file `languages.json` to describe the languages to be supported.
-More can easily be added later.
 For example,

 ```json
 {